princomp/princomp.github.io/source/lectures/data/stack.md

 ### Difference with array

-Like lists, the `Stack` class serves a similar purpose than arrays, but with a few notable differences:
+Like lists, stacks serve a similar purpose to arrays, but with a few notable differences:

 - Stacks do not need to have a number of elements fixed ahead of time,
 - Stacks automatically expand when elements are added,